Monday, 9 December 2013

 A government statement recalled the former president's own thoughts when asked how he wished to be remembered.

-"It would be very egotistical of me to say how I would like to be remembered," Mr Mandela said."I'd leave that entirely to South Africans.
-I would just like a simple stone on which is written, 'Mandela'."
+"It would be very egotistical of me to say how I would like to be remembered," Mr Mandela said.

 The former South African leader spent 27 years in jail before becoming the country's first black president in 1994.